teonimesic/translated_attributes/README.markdown

     product.set_title('Specific setting', :en)
     product.get_title(:en) -> 'Specific setting'

 Usage with saving works exactly like normal saving, e.g. new/create/update_attributes...
     Product.new(:title_in_en=>'Hello').save!
     product.update_attribute(:title, 'Goodbye')

+Or you can use the :index option on FormBuilder's' methods for the following usage: (works with new/create/update_attributes as well)
+    Product.new(
+      en: {title: 'Ruby', description: 'A very cool programing language', additional_info: 'It's free!'}
+      pt: {title: 'Ruby', description: 'Uma linguagem de programação muito legal', additional_info: 'É gratis!'}
+    )

  - Translations are stored on 'save'
  - blank translations are NOT stored